renoki-co/befriended/readme.md

 $user->isFollowing($friend);
 ```

+**Note: Following, unfollowing or checking if following models that do not correctly implement `CanBeFollowed` and `Followable` will always return `false` and such relation will not be made.**

 # Blocking
 Most of the functions are working like the follow feature.
 Here are some quick examples, since re-explaining it again would be non-sense: